-The Scouting Leadership On-Demand Modules and Scouting Leadership Course are to be completed within two years of the appointment.
+The Scouting Leadership Course is to be completed within two years of the appointment.

 District and Region Team appointments: When considering the appointment of a District Team member, the District Commissioner must consult and seek the approval of the Region Commissioner and any appropriate Section Region or State Commissioner.
 For the consideration of appointment of a Region Team member, the Region Commissioner must consult the appropriate Commissioner for approval.